LeToNode/Play2.0-CN-doc/scalaGuide/ScalaRouting.md

 # HTTP routing

+## The build-in HTTP router

-The router is the component in charge of translating each incoming HTTP request to an action call (a static, public method of a controller).
+The router is the component in charge of translating each incoming HTTP request to an Action.

 An HTTP request is seen as an event by the MVC framework.
 This event contains two major pieces of information: